jkubis96/StartUP-Molecular-Diagnosis-SQL-Oracle-Data-Base-Project/README.md

-# StartUP-Molecular-Diagnosis-SQL-Oracle-Data-Base-Project
+StartUP-Molecular-Diagnosis-SQL-Oracle-Data-Base-Project

-This repository contain project Oracle Database for some startUPs which will run molecular diagnosis diseases (including pathogens and/or genetic diseases).
-This database include table with information about:\
+This repository contains the project Oracle Database for some startUPs which will run molecular diagnosis diseases (including pathogens and/or genetic diseases).
+This database includes a table with information about:\
 -patients,\
 -patients' medical data,\
 -tests,\